Home Migration Canada Immigration: How Does Canada Healthcare System work?

 There is no cost-sharing for health care services guaranteed by federal law.

-While Canadian citizens and permanent residents are guaranteed access to hospital and medical services, it is up to each province to decide whether to cover these social benefits such as dental care and drug coverage.
+While Canadian citizens and permanent residents are guaranteed access to hospital and medical services, it is up to each province to decide whether to cover these social benefits, such as dental care and drug coverage.

 A 2011 study found that 60 percent of the medical bills are covered by employer-sponsored plans, and 35 percent are out-of-pocket spending.